UNITED STATES

 Certain stock options awarded by the Company contain market conditions related to achievement of certain market capitalization targets.
 The options will vest and become exercisable once the specific market capitalization targets are fulfilled.

-A summary of the market-based option activity under the 2017 Plan and Inducement Plan for the six-months ended June 30, 2023 is presented below:
+A summary of the market-based option activity under the 2017 Plan for the nine-months ended September 30, 2024 is presented below:

 Stock Options Outstanding | ||||||||||||